Skip to main content

 Vaccination Equity for Prevention of Mpox

-In the United States the JYNNEOS vaccine has FDA approval for the prevention of mpox and smallpox.
+In the United States, the JYNNEOS vaccine has been approved by the FDA for the prevention of mpox and smallpox.
 It can be given either via:

 • Subcutaneous (under the skin)